Colombia | Santa Monica | Jairo Arcila | Castillo Honey, Passionfruit Co-Ferment

 Filter roasts are lighter with a shorter development time, designed to highlight clarity, acidity, and fruit-driven complexity — perfect for black coffee and filter methods.
 These roasts can also be used for espresso, especially if you enjoy brighter, more vibrant shots.
 Try longer brew ratios or turbo shots to tame acidity and bring out sweetness.
 Espresso roasts, on the other hand, are developed further to encourage deeper caramelization and Maillard reactions, producing richer, chocolatey, and nutty flavours that shine in milk and offer a fuller-bodied espresso.
 We don't usually roast omni (one roast for all brew methods) — in our experience, it tends to be a compromise that's average at both.
 But occasionally, for larger lots or versatile blends, we may do an omni roast to suit both black and milk drinkers.

-Roast Level Light
+Roast Level: Light

 ?

-This is a more accurate reflection of the actual roast level rather than internal & external colour readings and is based off roasting weight loss %. <11% is Nordic ultra-light; 11-13% is Light with balanced acidity and sweetness; 14-16% is Medium for rounded body and caramel; 16-20% is Dark for rich, chocolatey and intensity; 20%+ is Starbucks/Italian for bold, smoky depth.
+This is a more accurate reflection of the actual roast level rather than internal & external colour readings and is based off roasting weight loss %. <11% is Nordic ultra-light; 11–13% is Light with balanced acidity and sweetness; 14–16% is Medium for rounded body and caramel; 16–20% is Dark for rich, chocolatey intensity; 20%+ is Starbucks/Italian for bold, smoky depth.
 Some would say the higher the %, the 'stronger' the coffee.

-Roasting Weight Loss 11.5%
+Roasting Weight Loss: 11.5%

 ?

 Coffee roasting weight loss refers to the significant reduction in the mass of green coffee beans during the roasting process, typically ranging from 9% to 25% depending on the roast level.
-This phenomenon primarily occurs due to the evaporation of moisture, which constitutes about 9-13% of the bean's initial weight
+This phenomenon primarily occurs due to the evaporation of moisture, which constitutes about 9–13% of the bean's initial weight.

-Roasted On: Roest L100 Ultra
+Roasted On Machine: Roest L100 Ultra

 ?